Akmazad/deepBrain/Data Processing/RNA-seq/StringTie_ReadMe.md

 # 1: Preparing RNA-seq data from Brain tissue for Deep learning applications
-## 1.1 StringTie: a unix-based tool
+## 1.1 StringTie
+A unix-based tool for finding expressed transcriptomic, exonic, and intronic chromosomal regions in the RNA-seq data

 ### 1.1.1 Installation:
 ```